 The tradition of family extends to the generations of alumni who return each summer and send their children and grandchildren to experience magical summers growing up on Lake Messalonskee.

 NEMC has enjoyed the leadership of three generations of the Wiggin family.
 In 1970 Davis Wiggin and his wife Jeanette took over camper operations and in 2010, the third generation of the Wiggin family, Davis and Jeanette’s son John and his wife Kim, took on the roles of co-directors of the camp.
-In turn, their three sons, Paul, Matthew, and Andrew, have grown up at NEMC and extend the legacy through their respective roles within the NEMC camp family.
+Today, John is Executive Director of Snow Pond Center for the Arts, while Kim and their son Matthew, the fourth generation, are Co-Directors of the camp.

 NEMC is fortunate to have a dedicated administrative staff who work year round.
 We also benefit from an active Board of Advisors and Board or Directors who provide strong support for the NEMC program, infrastructure and the camper experience.